moleculemaker/Lab_Automation/aamp_app/adding_devices.md

 ### Step 5:

-Add a nested object to the device object conatining each command.
+Add a nested object to the device object containing each command.
 Similarly to the previous step, this requires looking at what parameters each function takes and their defaults.
 Here are the functions in the commands file:

 ```python
 class PSD6SyringePumpConnect(PSD6SyringePumpParentCommand):